This is why you need to know about SEO.

 - Use a free tool like Keyword Shitter – no joke!

 - Search on Google, note down what Google is suggesting as related searches.
-This video below explains how you can create a quick keywords list using Google Search.

 2. Reduce your Bounce Rate, increase your session times